 - If you’ve opted for formal seating, have more than one seating chart.
 This reduces the number of guests clustered around a central spot.

 - Avoid sharing microphones.
-Have at least two available so that you can have one in use and one sanitised ready for the next speech.
+Have at least two available so you can have one in use and one sanitised and ready for the next speech.
 With small weddings, it’s possible that you won’t require microphones, but sound can “blow away” outdoors, so these may be necessary to counteract the wind.